mdrakiburrahman/kafka-delta-ingest-adls/README.md

 - [ ]  Make the buffer logic smart, instead of Sleep - make it poll Kafka to build up the buffer
     - [ ]  This means we can have Data loss as we `ack` messages - so we can’t use the Kafka `offset` anymore.
 We will need to look at `txn` thing deeper for KDI-rust
+- [ ]  Break of Java classes into KDI, Local, ADLS, etc.
 - [ ]  Make Unit Tests
 - [ ]  Test out Horizontal Scalability/Partition Rebalance etc